Arctican4Real/CDN_Appolo/README.md

 ## Project Description

 This project aims to create a feature-rich music streaming application that effectively serves as an offline mp3 player, providing users with a wide range of functionalities.The application will enable users to:
-- Search for music
+- Search and save music
-- Have all features of a general Mp3 player (pause, play, skip, autoplay, etc.)
+- Have all features of a general MP3 player (pause, play, skip, autoplay, etc.)
 - Play, Create and Edit Playlists
+- Interact with the app through a mordern UI

 ### Specifications